 Rim brakes work by using your wheel’s rim as the braking surface.
 There are a number of different caliper styles available but all use brake pads, that attach to the caliper.

 The caliper connects to the brake lever via a cable.
 Pull the lever and the tension added to the cable will pull the caliper arms towards each other, eventually ensuring that the pads meet the rim.
-If set up correctly your bike should come to a stop.
+If set up correctly your bike should slow down and come to a stop.

 Disc brakes are becoming almost ubiquitous on all modern bikes.
 In simple terms, disc brakes move the braking surface from the wheel rim to a specially-designed disc or rotor attached to the hub of each wheel.